nmfisher/thermion/example/README.md

-# holovox_filament_example
+# polyvox_filament_example

-Demonstrates how to use the holovox_filament plugin.
+Demonstrates how to use the polyvox_filament plugin.

 ## Getting Started